 First donations are opportunity to cultivate a long-term relationship.
 While not all donors will contribute regularly, it is hard to know by a first contribution who will be there in the long run.
 Some small donors turn out to be your largest donors years later.
 No donor should be treated as an after-thought, regardless of how small their contribution.
 They could also potentially become great community allies or volunteers.
 Value varies, but all are important.
 So how can you nurture that new donor to put your best foot forward in fostering a long-term relationship?

 Create a Welcome Email Series

 Welcome email series can be set up in programs such as Constant Contact or MailChimp.
-These are mail programs, however you can use more robust programs like what Salsa Labs offers to do more like CRM (Customer Relationship Management) system needs (invoices, tracking appointments, emails, and more).
+These are mail programs, however you can use more robust programs like what many Donor Management Systems offer to do more like CRM (Customer Relationship Management) system needs (invoices, tracking appointments, emails, and more).
 There, you can find a scheduler, automated forms that they can complete, which can trigger workflows with various pre-written emails depending upon what they select.
-For marketing, we prefer Salsa Engage, but for relationship management, we prefer Salsa CRM.
+For marketing, some prefer a program like Salsa Engage, but for relationship management, we prefer Salsa CRM.
 We use both.
 We send weekly emails through Salsa Engage to a larger email list of interested, yet not invested parties, and then direct workflow emails to those who have chosen to engage in the campaign through Salsa CRM.
 These two programs work together, so your campaigns are simultaneously updating your CRM system.
 Salsa CRM can also track donation history for each donor.
 If you run a donation campaign where people make donations, Salsa CRM can manage this through their donation system.
 It can even send reminders on a schedule for you.